RedisLabs/redislabs-docs/content/rs/administering/active-passive.md

 - Error authenticating with the source database.
 - Cross slot violation error while executing a command on a sharded destination database.
-- Out-of-memory error that occurs on a source or on the destination database.
+- Out-of-memory error on a source or on the destination database.

 Example of an error that does not cause the synchronization process to